New Year's Eve: New Zealand

 Many of New Zealand's cities and towns see in the new year with open-air concerts and fireworks displays.

 Auckland regularly has a fireworks display at midnight from the top of the Sky Tower.
 In Wellington, Frank Kitts Park is the venue for a festival including fireworks, music, and open-air film displays.
 Similar events occur in Hamilton, starting with a family-friendly event at Steele Park, followed by an adult-specific party at SkyCity Hamilton.
 Gisborne, one of the first cities in the world to see sunrise at new year also celebrates with a new year festival.
-The small town of Whangamatā, on the Coromandel Peninsula, is a major party venue in the new year, especially for Aucklanders.
+The small town of Whangamata, on the Coromandel Peninsula, is a major party venue in the new year, especially for Aucklanders.

 In the South Island, both Christchurch and Dunedin host free live music concerts culminating with a midnight fireworks display.
 These are held at Hagley Park and The Octagon respectively.
 The South Island's main resort town, Queenstown is also a major new year party venue, with music and fireworks.